jonlanglet/DTA/README.md

 This repository is a prototype to demonstrate the capabilities and feasibility of DTA.
 However, the installation is not streamlined.

-If you get stuck, please reach out to [me](https://langlet.io/) at `jonatan at langlet.io` and I will help out best I can.
+If you get stuck, please reach out to [Jonatan Langlet](https://langlet.io/) at `jonatan at langlet.io` and I will help out best I can.

 I am also open to collaborations on DTA-adjacent research.